A spectacular trail ride . . .

-All of our holidays have a number of different accommodation places connected to the specific trail route that you are booking.
+Many of our holidays have a few different accommodation places connected to the specific trail route that you are booking.
 Freerein book the places you stay at.
 You do not have a choice of accommodation as we book the best available to suit your group .
 If you wish to stay at a specific place please do let us know on your booking form but we cannot guarantee it.
 It is the riding holiday you are booking with us and not specific places to stay.
-Your accommodation will be confirmed to you on your invoice.

 Cwmfillo Guest House